sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED if `max-age` was specified in the request or when `auth-time` was requested as an Essential Claim.
 Otherwise `auth_time` is OPTIONAL and SHOULD be included if the OpenID Provider can assert an End-User's authentication intent was demonstrated.
 For example, a login event where the End-User took some action to authenticate.
 See also Section 15.1 of [[OpenID.Core]].

 `exp`, `iat`, `nbf`
 > REQUIRED.
 The `expiration`, `issued at`, and `not before` timestamps indicate when the token expires, was issued and becomes valid, respectively.
-These Claims are formatted as Unix Time Stamps (number of seconds since 1970-01-01T00:00:00Z UTC).
-Acceptable ranges for these Claims SHOULD be agreed upon between the OpenID Provider and OpenID Client and be based upon the risk classification of the authentication context.
+The expiration time for ID Tokens is specific to the OpenID Provider.

 `represents`
 > REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a representation relationship for the End-User.